eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

 #### SSL_VERIFY

-Setting this to `True` will disable certification verification (not recommended).
+Setting this to `false` will disable certification verification (not recommended).

 Please refer to [Certificate handling and SSL verification](../certificate-handling-and-ssl-verification/index.md) for more information.

-This variable defaults to `False`.
+This variable defaults to `true`.

 #### REQUESTS_CA_BUNDLE